antoniodegou/gradlist-mod2b/README.md

 * Preview colours if you are doing colour studies.
 * Test colour schemes with light and dark modes.

+1. Converter Section
+* Convert between colour formats (HEX, RGB, HSL, CSS colour names)
+* Get formats from the colour picker
+* Add Colour to spot colours with the "Add Colour" button

+2. Spot Colour Section
+* Visualise added colours
+* Delete any of the spot colours
+* Visualise a gradient made of spot colours

+3. List Options Section
+* change gradient mode
+* changing gradient steps between colours
+* change text before and after the list
+* Change text before and after each colour

+4. Your List
+* visualise list
+* visualise list colour swatches
+* use copy Button to copy the list to the system clipboard

+___

 ## Design